ingramcomputers/zabbix/APC/README.md

 GNU General Public License version 3 (GPLv3)

 ## Configuration

+1. Download the `APC-ScrapConnect.php` script and save it to the externalscripts folder (/usr/lib/zabbix/externalscripts/APC-ScrapConnect.php)
+⋅⋅* This will be saved on the Zabbix Server or Proxy
+2. Edit `APC-ScrapConnect.php` and add a new line with **#!/usr/bin/php** at the very top.

 Import template `template_APC_SmartConnect.yaml`, assign to UPS Host, set the macros `{$APCSC.USER}` `{$APCSC.PASSWORD}` as per SmartConnect credentials and… and stop, done!
 The automated discovery will look for the first device registered on SmartConnect that has an IP equal to Host interface defined in Zabbix, or alternatively, if you have multiple devices with the same IP, set the macro `{$APC.SERIAL}` to proceed with discovery by serial number.